 Encapsulate what your novel is about in a single sentence.
 You might also call this ‘the hook’: a line which you can use in almost any situation to get anybody interested in your book.

 A revenge-obsessed whaler embarks on a deadly voyage to hunt the beast that took his leg.

 Whisked away to a magical boarding school, an orphaned boy discovers that he’s a famous wizard.

+This practice will be closely related to the theme of your novel.
 When constructing this single sentence, it’s important to avoid specifics.
 A character’s name isn’t as useful as a reference to their personal goal, for example.
 For this step, writers are urged to keep their sentence under 15-words long.